Little skate: Reproduction

 Little skates are oviparous.
-Mating occurs frequently throughout the year and pregnant females can be found year-round.
+Mating occurs frequently throughout the year, and pregnant females can be found year-round.
 However, eggs are most common from October to December and from April to May, and least common from August to September and February to March.
-An average little skate spawns twice a year, in spring and fall, and produces a total of 10–35 eggs annually.
+An average little skate spawns twice a year, in spring and fall, producing 10–35 eggs annually.
 Females deposit their egg capsules in pairs on sandy bottoms, in water no more than 27 m deep.
 The egg cases are amber-colored when first laid but become greenish-brown and leathery.
 Each roughly rectangular case contains a single fertilized egg and measures 44–63 mm long and 30–45 mm wide.
 There are hollow horns at each corner with sticky tendrils to secure the egg case to the substrate; the anterior horns are half as long as the case and curved inward, while the posterior horns are as long as the case and nearly straight.

 Eggs raised in captivity hatch in 5–6 months, while those in the wild may take up to 12 months to hatch, depending on temperature.
-While inside the case, the embryos have a whip-like extension on the tail believed to be used for circulating water.
+While inside the case, the embryos have a whip-like extension on the tail, believed to be used for circulating water.
 The newborns measure 93–102 mm long and are perfectly formed miniatures of the adults.
-After hatching, the empty egg capsules often wash ashore and are known as "mermaid's purses".
+After hatching, the empty egg capsules wash ashore and are known as "mermaid's purses."
 Growth is about 10 cm per year for the first three years, then slows down to 5 cm per year between the third and fourth years.
-At adolescence, males become larger than the females, and this difference persists through adulthood.
+At adolescence, males become larger than females, and this difference persists through adulthood.
 Males mature at 32–43 cm long and females at 36–45 cm long.
-Very few little skates over 5 years old have been found, suggesting a high mortality rate at that age.
+Very few little skates over 5 years old have been found, suggesting a high mortality rate.

-An unusual little skate specimen found off Fishers Island, New York contained a developed testis, vas deferens, and functional clasper on its left side and an adolescent ovary, shell gland, oviduct, and abortive clasper on its right.
-This example of hermaphroditism (a bilateral gynandromorph) is one of very few known for elasmobranch fishes.
+An unusual little skate specimen from Fishers Island, New York, contained a developed testis, vas deferens, and functional clasper on its left side and an adolescent ovary, shell gland, oviduct, and abortive clasper on its right.
+This example of hermaphroditism (a bilateral gynandromorph) is one of the few known for elasmobranch fishes.

 Human interactions

-Euell Gibbons promoted the consumption by humans of the little skate in his cookbook Stalking the Blue-eyed Scallop (1964), noting that its wings, properly cut, could be treated like scallops.
-Round cuts from the little skate's wings are marketed as "scallops", though due to their small size their commercial importance is limited.
+Euell Gibbons promoted the consumption of the little skate by humans in his cookbook Stalking the Blue-eyed Scallop (1964), noting that its properly cut wings could be treated like scallops.
+Round cuts from the little skate's wings are marketed as "scallops," though their small size limits their commercial importance.
 Little skates are also often used to bait traps, especially for lobsters and eels.
 Skates are typically caught as bycatch in otter trawls; the little skate is not currently considered to be overfished.
 Along with the spiny dogfish (Squalus acanthias), the little skate is often used as a model organism in biomedical research.
 A BAC genomic library for the little skate was completed in January 2005.